Food is fuel is a common saying that you’ve probably heard a million times.

 If we aren’t eating enough to support exercise and physical activity, our bodies won’t function efficiently.

 Things will start to break down.
-Our immune system will start to falter.
-Our risk of injury goes way up.
+Our immune system will start to falter and our risk of injury goes way up.
+This is why diets don’t work because their core purpose is to underfuel us.

 While I do believe that all of the above are absolutely true, I acknowledge that our bodies aren’t machines.
 We don’t operate the same way every day.